 Dr. Aronowitz teaches regularly as a hospitalist on the inpatient wards at UC Davis Medical Center.
 His core educational philosophy is that that patient care and education should be fun and constantly driven by curiosity about patients, their lives, their stories and their physical findings.
 His academic passion is Clinical Images and his work has been published in numerous journals, including New England Journal of Medicine, American Journal of Medicine, Mayo Clinic Proceedings, Cleveland Clinic Journal of Medicine, Journal of Hospital Medicine and Journal of General Internal Medicine.
 He is a former Deputy Editor of the Journal of General Internal Medicine as well as Journal of Hospital Medicine.
 He is also editor of a textbook of hospital-based clinical images called, “Hospital Images: A Clinical Atlas” (Wiley-Blackwell, 2012).

 Paul loves trail running anywhere he can find a trail—from the beautiful American River Trail in Sacramento to the lush, coastal redwood trails of Mt.
 Tamalpais in the Bay Area.
 He has run the Dipsea Race—the second oldest foot race in the United States after the Boston Marathon— and Double Dipsea multiple times and ran the grueling (but beautiful) Pike's Peak Marathon in 2017.
-Like most other residents of Northern California, he also loves to eat good food including gummy bears, gummy worms and Swedish fish.
+Like most other residents of Northern California, he also loves to eat great food, which, fortunately, is plentiful in Sacramento and the Northern California region.